strawberry-graphql/strawberry/docs/05_integrations/pydantic.md

 # Pydantic support

 Strawberry comes with support for [Pydantic](https://pydantic-docs.helpmanual.io/).
-This allows to create Strawberry types from Pydantic models without having to write code twice.
+This allows the creation of Strawberry types from Pydantic models without having to write code twice.

 Here's a basic example of how this works, let's say we have a Pydantic Model for